 It was while at Blyth, on 7th February, that he would volunteer for overseas service by signing the Imperial Overseas Service form.
 The second form, dated 9th February, is an application to be transferred to the 3/16th Battalion London Regiment.
 This document also tells us that Private Merton Rose was 5ft 6½in tall and had a 32in chest.

 His new unit had just moved from Richmond to Winchester, bringing Merton back to his old haunts.
 In April the Battalion name was changed from 3/16th to simply to 16th Battalion London Regiment.
 It was around this time that his record shows two minor misdemeanours while stationed at Tidworth on the Hampshire/Wiltshire border: on Tuesday 11th April 1916 he was found gambling in the barrack room, for which he was admonished.
-This incident is marked R.W.”Recorded Warning.
+This incident is marked ‘R.W.’—Recorded Warning.
 The second infringement was a little more serious: the following Tuesday, he was late returning from leave, arriving back at barracks at 8am rather than before midnight.
-The punishment for this was 3 Days C.B.’
-(Confined to Barracks).
-The hearing and punishments took place on 22nd April.
+The punishment for this was ‘3 Days C.B.’—Confined to Barracks.
+The hearing and sentencing took place on 22nd April.
+He was transferred to the 2/8th Battalion Royal Warwickshire Regiment on 16th May.
+His character, on transfer is described as ‘Very Good’.

 On the morning of Sunday, May 22nd 1916, the Battalion left their camp at Perham Down in Wiltshire, marching the short distance to entrain at Ludgershall station, en route to Southampton.
 As Merton began his journey to the Western Front, it is comforting to know that he would be with friends: fellow WTC students Albert Lewis (with whom he may have crossed paths numerous times in the Army up to this point) and Joseph Sharp were also making the same journey.
 All three had overlapped at college in the 1913-1914 academic year.
-At 7pm, 23 Officers, 855 Other Ranks boarded the paddle steamer Princess Clementine23 at Southampton Dock, bound for Le Havre, landing there the next morning at 3am.
+At 7pm, 23 Officers, 855 Other Ranks boarded the paddle steamer Princess Clementine18 at Southampton Dock, bound for Le Havre, landing there the next morning at 3am.
 They had landed in France as part of the 182nd (2nd Warwickshire) Brigade in the 61st (2nd South Midland) Division, heading into battle.

-The Battalion travelled the 150 miles to L’Ecleme by train.
+The Battalion travelled the 150 miles to L’Eclème by train.
 Here, encamped 5 miles northwest of Béthune, they trained and drilled.
-Towards the end of the month, they would see their first action in the Battle of Fromelles, moving to Neuve Chapelle, near the France“Belgium border.
+Towards the end of the month, they would see their first action in the Battle of Fromelles, moving to Neuve Chapelle, near the France-Belgium border.
 There, through most of July, the men would be in trenches, suffering moderate casualties.
-Monthend casualty totals are not given in the Battalion War Diary so losses are difficult to quantify.
+Month-end casualty totals are not given in the Battalion War Diary so losses are difficult to quantify.

-The New Year dawned and saw the Battalion returning to the trenches, this time in the Somme region.25 The trench/relief cycle took them through January, though almost all of February was spent in further training.
-In midMarch there were heavy engagements at Ablaincourt and Falvy with significant casualties.
+The New Year dawned and saw the Battalion returning to the trenches, this time in the Somme region.
+The trench/relief cycle took them through January, though almost all of February was spent in further training.
+In mid-March there were heavy engagements at Ablaincourt and Falvy with significant casualties.
 In April and through to May they were fighting in the Villeveque and Savy areas.
 On the May 8th Merton left his Battalion and returned to England: his request for a temporary Commission had met with success.
 We do not know in which Officer Cadet Unit he trained, nor how much of his time in England was allowed as home leave.

 The London Gazette, which carried notifications of all appointments to Commissions, records

 War Office, 23rd November, 1917.
 TERRITORIAL FORCE.
 The undermentioned, from Officer Cadet units, to be 2nd Lts.
 31st Oct.
-1917: ” Infantry R. War R. Merton Alfred Rose’
+1917:— Infantry R. War R. Merton Alfred Rose’

 Second Lieutenant M. A. Rose returned to France on October 31st, 1917.
 Not unusually, he was assigned to a different unit, in his case the 5th Battalion Warwickshires.

 Merton’s exact movements now become difficult to trace.
-At some unrecorded date between his return to the Front and his death in September 1918, he was Attached’ (i.e. temporarily transferred) to the 2/6th Battalion Warwickshires.
+At some unrecorded date between his return to the Front and his death in September 1918, he was ‘Attached’ (i.e. temporarily transferred) to the 2/6th Battalion Warwickshires.
 This may have happened in late February when a number of men also made this move, but we do not know.
 With such uncertainty, attempting to follow in detail what he may have been involved in, is of doubtful value.
 All we can say is that in 1918, if he were in 2/6th Battalion, he would probably have been involved in the following actions:

-The Battle of St Quentin, 2123rd March 1918
+- The Battle of St Quentin, 21–23rd March 1918

-The Actions at the Somme Crossings, 2425th March
+- The Actions at the Somme Crossings, 24–25th March

-The Battle of Estaires, 911th April
+- The Battle of Estaires, 9–11th April

-The Battle of Hazebrouck, 1215th April
+- The Battle of Hazebrouck, 12–15th April

-The Battle of Bethune, 18th April
+- The Battle of Bethune, 18th April

-The next firm evidence of Merton’s war is in the 2/6th Battalion War Diary for September 3rd.
-26 They were on the north bank of the River Lys, west of the Still Becque tributary.
-This was not trench warfare; the Battalion were carrying out open, mobile attacks in a rapidly changing situation, which required adroit decisionmaking on the part of Officers.
+The next firm evidence of Merton’s war is in the 2/6th Battalion War Diary for September 3rd.20 They were on the north bank of the River Lys, west of the Still Becque tributary.
+This was not trench warfare; the Battalion were carrying out open, mobile attacks in a rapidly changing situation, which required adroit decision-making on the part of Officers.
 Lt Rose was commanding No. 10 Platoon, C Company, with his Battalion advancing from west to east.
 Following the War Diary in detail helps us to see how this progressed.

 The reader will find it easier to make sense of the movements by being able to read map positions (e.g. G.17.a.5.6), which are given as follows:

-(iv) single digit 100m Easting then Northing coordinates, as in Ordnance Survey mapping
+- single digit 100m Easting then Northing coordinates, as in Ordnance Survey mapping

 Example: The road junction at Pt. de la Boudrette in the following map is at G.10.d.4.4.